Information Center

 How many different data sources can I blend in Looker Studio?

-Why are my data not matching?
+Why aren't my data matching?

 Does blending slow down my report?

-Which type of join should I choose?
+Which join type should I choose?

 How do I integrate my CRM data into Looker Studio?